Are you a romantic when it comes to things like Valentine’s Day?

 2. To attach it, I taped the top of the print to the front of one of the wood lath pieces and then taped the bottom of the print to another wood piece.

-3. Then I took a length of twine and added a few wood beads to each side (I added a couple of little feathers from Hobby Lobby, too) and hot glued the ends to the front of the wood piece just above the spot where I had previously taped the print.
+3. Then I took a length of twine and added a few wood beads to each side (I added a couple of little feathers from Hobby Lobby, too) (similar feathers here) and hot glued the ends to the front of the wood piece just above the spot where I had previously taped the print.
 I used some beads I already had on hand, but if I made it again, I’d probably use a natural bead like these 12mm wood beads.

 4. Then, I sandwiched the print (using 3M mounting strips) with the other piece of wood.
 The reason I went with the 3M strips was because I wasn’t sure if I would ever want to frame the poster differently.
 You can very slightly see the mounting strip in the photo below, but it’s not readily visible to the naked eye.
 You could always just glue the poster to the wood and then the wood strips together.
 For this, I’d consider using hot glue, E6000, or Gorilla Glue.